2Lynk/OneBlock/README.md

 - **Wandering Trader:** Occasionally appears with two leashed llamas

 ### 🌊 Aquatic Spawns
-If you have a **5×5 pool of water that’s two blocks deep** around your OneBlock, friendly events switch to aquatic spawns:
+If you have a **5×5 pool of water** around your OneBlock, friendly events switch to aquatic spawns:
 - Cod, Salmon, Tropical Fish, Pufferfish
 - Axolotl
 - Squid, Glow Squid